-The AUA was founded by Catherine Stowell, a sonographer who has worked with ultrasound and animals over the last 10 years.
+The AUA was founded by Catherine Stowell, a sonographer who has worked with ultrasound and animals over the last 15 years.
 Over this time, Catherine recognised a need to establish a safe and regulated community around ultrasound scanning.

 In addition, it must not be forgotten that ultrasound deposits energy into the body.
-There are now many machines on the market that fail to comply with these safety standards, often in the hands of operators who have had no training on correct scanning technique, exposure times or biohazards.
-This is particularly worrisome for sensitive applications such as a pregnancy scanning.
+There are now many machines on the market that fail to comply with EU and FDA safety standards, often in the hands of operators who have had no training on correct scanning technique, exposure times or biohazards.
+This is particularly worrisome for sensitive applications such as a pregnancy scanning in small animals.

 The Animal Ultrasound Association was created in 2016, in response to a demand from animal scanning professionals who wanted better protection of their profession and ongoing, career-long training and development.
 It was decided that this should be created as a Community Interest Company (CIC) that individuals could join as members, in order to feel real engagement with the community mission.

 Since this time, we have continued to uphold the highest standards of ultrasound teaching (with all courses taught by qualified sonographers), and continue to raise awareness amongst the general public, veterinarians and politicians around the differences between the paraprofessionals we represent, and individuals operating without proper training or equipment.

 If you are interested in becoming a member of the AUA, please see our training courses here or, if you are a veterinarian or have already been trained by a qualified professional, you can view our membership options here.